 1. Utilize Containerization or Serverless Architectures

-Organizations can define strict resource limits for each deployment by leveraging containerization or serverless architectures.
-This ensures that applications do not consume excessive resources, preventing potential overloads.
+Security teams should define strict resource limits for each deployment by leveraging containerization or serverless architectures.
+This prohibits applications from consuming excessive resources.

 For example, serverless functions can automatically scale based on demand while adhering to defined memory and execution time limits, enhancing security and performance.